Welcome to Mountain Edibles

 The seed is also edible, but the hard shell can be difficult to bite into, especially in old berries.
 Using a mortar and pestle, two rocks, the flat of a knife, or other grinding appliance is helpful for eating the full berry.
 This is worth it if you are doing more than just tasting, because the kernel is high in protein and fat, even though it has little flavor.
 Smashing the fruit and grinding it into a paste gives you a palatable, if rather crunchy, meal.

 But a better option for getting the nutrition from this hard seed is to crush it and mix it with water to make "hackberry milk", which is similar to other nut-milks, such as almond milk or cashew milk, but has its own mildly sweet flavor.
 For convenience, I use a blender, and blend 1 part hackberries with 4 parts water, then strain.
 The result is a thickish liquid (like milk) which tastes like drinking liquid hackberries.
+One excellent use for hackberry milk is as a base liquid for Thai Curry (instead of coconut milk).
+Just mix one tablespoon of red curry paste in 2-4 cups of hackberry milk, and add to your cooked meat and vegetables.

 winter